scala-js/scala-js-website/_posts/news/2021-02-12-announcing-scalajs-1.5.0.md

 val jsFun: js.Function1[Int, String] = arg => arg.toString()
 {% endhighlight %}

-The built-in JS function types can accomodate any function with a fixed number of parameters, up to 22.
+The built-in JS function types can accommodate any function with a fixed number of parameters, up to 22.
 However, they are not enough for more specialized use cases:

 * Function values with variadic arguments (varargs)